 As per the cemetery by-laws, crushed stones, tiles, border fences, or cement blocks are not permitted in flower beds on cemetery lots and the cemetery will not be responsible for damage caused to these prohibited items at any time.
 Beds can be filled with fresh mulch and annuals.
 Flower beds within the parameters of the by-law do not create maintenance issues.

 This by-law has been in place for many years and signage has been posted clearly indicating what is considered a prohibited item.
-Should a garden become a hazard, obstacle to a burial or neglected, we will remove it without notice.
+Should a garden become a hazard, neglected or an obstacle to burial, we will remove it without notice.
 Additionally, if landscaping materials are damaged during routine cemetery business, or damaged when snow is present because they cannot be seen, the Municipality will not be held responsible.

 A complete list of cemetery by-laws is available at the